 - Hyperglycemia: Due to corticosteroids stimulating gluconeogenesis (requires more chronic increase in steroids).

-- Increase in ALP: Only in dogs and with chronic endogenous corticosteroids or exogenous corticosteroids.
+- Increase in ALP activity: Only in dogs and with chronic endogenous corticosteroids or exogenous corticosteroids.

-This is due to epinephrine or norepinephrine and is called a "flight or fight" response.
-Changes on the leukogram due to epinephrine responses are most commonly seen in cats (of any age), horses, and younger animals.
+This is due to epinephrine or norepinephrine and is called a “flight or fight” response.
+Changes on the leukogram due to epinephrine responses are most commonly seen in cats (of any age), young horses (1 year of age or less), and possibly younger animals of other breeds.
 The typical pattern is mild neutrophilia (mature cells with no left shift) and lymphocytosis (sometimes called a “physiologic lymphocytosis”).
-These changes are usually transient, and will diminish within about 30 minutes after the animal calms.
+These changes are usually transient, and will diminish within about 30 minutes after the animal calms (Rose et al 1983).

 - The neutrophilia is due to a shift from the MGP to the CGP.
 A left shift will not be seen.

-- An eosinophilia and basophilia may accompany the above changes.
+- An eosinophilia and basophilia may accompany the above changes in cats.